Raccoon Removal Service areas

 What do raccoons sound like?

-If they do have young you will hear some very strange sounds coming out of the attic.
-In this case we might use a paste or a fluid to evict the raccoon and it’s young without having to trap them.
+If they have young,you will hear some very strange sounds coming out of the attic.
+In the event of a raccoon and her young being in the attic,we often times use a paste or a fluid to evict them without trapping for them.
 Raccoon Eviction fluid is not always guaranteed to work just the way we expect it to, however the female will have a reaction.
 If she simply moves the young to another area of the structure we can re-apply and that should work.
 If further action is necessary, don’t worry, we will take the next step.
 Wildlife control is not exact science in methods.
 Sometimes one method is better than another.
 When we perform an inspection, we will come up with a complete solution to solve your raccoon problem and the technician will be able to explain everything to you.

 How much is raccoon removal?

-The cost of a raccoon removal will vary depending on what needs to be done.
-It is best to call for an appointment so we can come out and asess the situation.
+The cost of raccoon removal will vary depending on what needs to be done.
+It is best to call for an appointment so we can come out and assess the situation.
 Things that commonly affect the cost of raccoon removal are as follows:

 - Is this a single story home, two story, or more?